CumulusNetworks/docs/content/cumulus-vx/Frequently-Asked-Questions.md

 Either wait a bit longer for the NCLU service to start or run the command `sudo sytemctl start netd`.

-If Cumulus VX is started with less than the required 768MB of RAM this may also cause the NCLU service to fail to start.
+If you start Cumulus VX with less than the required 768MB of RAM, the NCLU service might fail to start.